djrusso/Dynamic-Optimization-Course/index.md

 * Foundations of reinforcement learning and approximate dynamic programming.
   * Asynchronous value iteration and optimistic variants
   * Convergence of policy gradient methods
-  * Convergence of on-policy TD but non-convergence of Q-learning
+  * Convergence of TD-learning
-  *
+  * Policy chattering in Q-learning